Western Sydney Community Forum Logo

 Free guide: Adding value to governance in aged care

-The Governance Institute of Australia has refreshed their free guide, ‘Adding value to governance in aged care’ to help providers manage their governance responsibilities.
+The Governance Institute of Australia has a free guide, ‘Adding value to governance in aged care’ to help providers manage their governance responsibilities.

 The free guide addresses a broad range of issues including: